Skip to Content

 While at Godey’s, Hale often wrote editorials and articles about the holidays, including Thanksgiving, despite it not being a holiday yet.

-She believed that if Thanksgiving was passed as a federal holiday, it would help ease growing tensions and divisions between the North and South at the time.
+She believed that if Thanksgiving were passed as a federal holiday, it would help ease growing tensions and divisions between the North and South at the time.

 It was finally President Lincoln who listened, though he planned on declaring the holiday in April.